bolonobolo/buffer_overflow/README.md

 ## Binaries and source code
 In server you can find the exe, the dll and the source code of the vulnerable daemon used in the talk.<br>
-Remeber to put exe and dll in the same folder. <br>
-By default the daemon start on port 666 but you can personilze the port by the command ```evilserv.exe <port>```<br>
-It is based on the Vulnserver by Stephen Bradshaw.
-If you want to study on Vulnserver against evilserv, all the link are in the documentation folder

-The server contain two function ```SUPERSECUREFUNC``` used in the talk for the practice part and ```SUPERSECUREFUNC2``` that need a higher level of knowledge to be exploited

 ## Documentation and notes
 In the documentation folder you can find the slides used in the talk and some usefull links to books and